Vedant-Wani/Insurance-Fraud/README.md

   <img src="https://img.shields.io/badge/Problem-Classification-yellow.svg">
 </p>

-This project delivers an end-to-end machine learning solution designed to detect fraudulent insurance claims, a critical task for mitigating financial losses in the insurance industry. [cite_start]The system analyzes a complex dataset of 39 features to accurately classify claims as fraudulent or legitimate[cite: 3].
+This project delivers an end-to-end machine learning solution designed to detect fraudulent insurance claims, a critical task for mitigating financial losses in the insurance industry.
+The system analyzes a complex dataset of 39 features to accurately classify claims as fraudulent or legitimate.

-The project addresses the key challenge of class imbalance by systematically training and evaluating a wide range of models.
+We address the key challenge of class imbalance by systematically training and evaluating a wide range of models.
 It culminates in the development of a sophisticated **soft-voting ensemble classifier**, which combines the strengths of the top-performing models to achieve superior predictive accuracy and high recall for fraudulent cases.

 ### Core Features:
-* [cite_start]**In-Depth EDA:** Uncovered non-obvious patterns, including a high correlation between certain customer hobbies (e.g., chess, cross-fit) and fraudulent claims[cite: 9].
+* **In-Depth EDA:** Uncovered non-obvious patterns, including a high correlation between certain customer hobbies (e.g., chess, cross-fit) and fraudulent claims.
-* [cite_start]**Advanced Feature Engineering:** Developed novel, insightful features such as `claim_severity_ratio` and `from_bind_to_incident_months` to enhance model performance[cite: 5, 68].
+* **Advanced Feature Engineering:** Developed novel, insightful features such as `claim_severity_ratio` and `from_bind_to_incident_months` to enhance model performance.
-* [cite_start]**Rigorous Model Benchmarking:** Systematically trained, tuned (`GridSearchCV`), and evaluated a wide array of models, from Logistic Regression to powerful ensembles like Random Forest, Gradient Boosting, and XGBoost[cite: 15, 20, 32, 44].
+* **Rigorous Model Benchmarking:** Systematically trained, tuned (`GridSearchCV`), and evaluated a wide array of models, from Logistic Regression to powerful ensembles like Random Forest, Gradient Boosting, and XGBoost.
-* [cite_start]**Sophisticated Ensembling:** Constructed a final **Voting Classifier** that leverages the probabilistic predictions of the top three models (Decision Tree, Random Forest, XGBoost) to maximize recall and ROC-AUC score[cite: 55].
+* **Sophisticated Ensembling:** Constructed a final **Voting Classifier** that leverages the probabilistic predictions of the top three models (Decision Tree, Random Forest, XGBoost) to maximize recall and ROC-AUC score.

 ---